smoge/superfomus/README.md

 Usage
 =====

 You can include Events, Array of Events and Streams.
-This means that you can generate you data as Events, like this:
+This means that you can generate your data as Events:

 		[